lablup/rraft-py/README.md

 ### Disclaimer

-This binding bypasses the memory management differences between Python and Rust through the following API modeling, which is quite different from typical Python use cases.
+This binding bypasses the memory management differences between *Python* and *Rust* through the following API modeling, which is quite different from other typical Python libraries' usage.

 General types have *ownership* of their respective types.